 When $V$ is a unitary representation of $G$ we denote by $V^G$ the (closed) subspace of invariant vectors in $V$.
 It is convenient then to define angle between subgroups: \begin {defn} Suppose $H= \langle G_1,G_2 \rangle$ the angle between $G_1$ and $G_2$ is defined as

-\end {defn} \begin {rem} \begin {enumerate} \item A tangent space at a point $x \in X$ is real vector space.
-An isometric representation on a real vector space will be denoted Orthogonal while an isometric representation on a complex vector space will be denoted as Unitary. \item Given an orthogonal representation on a real vector space $V$, denote by $U=V^{\BC}$ the complexification of $V$, $U=V \otimes \BC$.
+\end {defn} \begin {rem} \begin {enumerate} \item The tangent space at a point $x \in X$ is a real vector space.
+An isometric representation on a real vector space will be called Orthogonal while an isometric representation on a complex vector space will be called Unitary. \item Given an orthogonal representation on a real vector space $V$, denote by $U=V^{\BC}$ the complexification of $V$, $U=V \otimes \BC$.
 Given subgroups $G_1,~G_2$ and an orthogonal representation on a real vector space $V$, one can easily verify that $\sphericalangle (V^{G_1} ,V^{G_2}) =\sphericalangle (U^{ G_1} ,U^{ G_2}) $.
-Therefore $\sphericalangle (G_1,G_2)$ forms a lower bound on angles between invariant subspaces in real vector space. \end {enumerate} \end {rem} \begin {rem} Recall that a representation of finite (compact) group can be decomposed as a direct sum of irreducible ones.
+Therefore $\sphericalangle (G_1,G_2)$ forms a lower bound on angles between invariant subspaces in real vector space. \end {enumerate} \end {rem} \begin {rem} Recall that a representation of a finite (compact) group can be decomposed as a direct sum of irreducible ones.
 Thus, when $G_{1,2}$ is finite the phrase "any unitary representation" in the Definition \ref {angles between subgroups} is equivalent to "any irreducible unitary representation". \end {rem} In the next section we are going to give a criterion for a group, generated by finite subgroups, to have fixed point property.

 \begin {thm} Let $G=\langle G_1,G_2,G_3\rangle$ where $G_{i,j}=\langle G_i,G_j\rangle~i,j=1,2,3$ are finite groups.
 Suppose that $G$ is acting isometrically on a Hadamard manifold $X$.
 If the sectional curvature of $X$ is bounded from below ($X$ can be of infinite dimension then) and there exist $\theta > \pi/3$ such that $\sphericalangle (G_i,G_j) \ge \theta,~1 \leq i \ne j \le 3$ then $G$ has a global fixed point in $X$. \end {thm} In order to apply Theorems \ref {infinite fix point criterion} we need to study representation theory of finite subgroups of the Steinberg group.